econtrerasd/Foenix-Sprite-Editor/README.md

 * MOVE TO PREVIOUS SPRITE (< symbol)
 * EXIT PROGRAM            (X symbol)

-*When Saving keep in mind that the ther current filesystem allows only 8 character names, consider this when saving your sprite files, an extension .SPR will be added automatically to the name provided
+*When Saving keep in mind that the ther current filesystem allows only 8 character names, consider this when saving your sprite files.
+A ".SPR" extension will be appended automatically to the name provided

 DRAWING TOOLS ICONS
 ------------------------------------------------
-The Drawing tools are tools that help you in drawing your sprites (description of the icon in parenthesis):
+The Drawing tools contains tools that help you in drawing your sprites (description of the icon in parenthesis):
 * BRUSH SIZE              (Three dots representing the available brush sizes)

 *Alas!, there is currently only one tool, but hey we had to start somewhere!